-How to Connect LED Flood Light?
+How to Repair LED Street Light?

 How to connect LED flood light is a question that usually comes up before installation, not after failure.
 The wiring itself is not complicated, but outdoor flood lights work with mains power, so a clear understanding of the basics matters.